lrfinotti/cybr201_book/03-Number_Theory.md

 prime_range(102)
 ```

-Note that our interest was only whether or not $101$ was prime, we could stop any point if it was crossed out.
+Note that if our interest is only whether or not a number is prime (and not finding all primes up to that number), we can stop if it is crossed out, as then we know that it is *not* prime.

 +++